hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

   `tfstate.resources.aws_instance`.
 This would be indexed off of the names of each resource (`foo`, `bar`, and so on), with each of those maps containing instances indexed by resource count index as per above.
-* To fetch all resources indiscriminately within the root module, `tfstate.resources` will do.
-This is then indexed by resource type (`aws_instance`, for example), with the other maps cascading down from there.
+* To fetch all resources within the root module, irrespective of type, use `tfstate.resources`.
+This is indexed by type, as shown above with `tfstate.resources.aws_instance`, with names being the next level down, and so on.

 Further explanation of the namespace will be in the context of resources.
 As mentioned, when operating on data sources, use the same syntax, except with